cheqd/node-docs/docs/validator-guide/how-to-configure-pruning.md

 * `min_retain_blocks` - Configuring this parameter will help you to configure Tendermint block pruning - specify the minimum block height offset from the current block being committed.
 If not enabled previously, this configuration will remove the significant amount of historic data from your node.

     > :exclamation: This configuration is in conjunction with `Unbonding time` the parameter.
 Based on that and our average block time, we suggest setting the value to not lower than **`250000`** to assure the data integrity on your node.
-    > It is calculated by dividing Unbonding period (1,210,000 seconds or 14 days) by average block time (which is around 6 seconds for most of the time) + adding a significant buffer (~50000 blocks) just for safety.
+    > It is calculated by dividing Unbonding period (1,210,000 seconds or 14 days) by the average block time (which is around 6 seconds for most of the time) + adding a significant buffer (~50000 blocks) just for safety.